 Calm and relaxed-"the most empowering thing I've ever done!"

 It might sound strange, given what I do, but I don't really see myself as a "birthy" person.
-I see myself as someone who empowers women, to take control of their fears, changes in their pregnancies and giving birth.
-To help them to have a positive birth, no matter what the situation.
+I see myself as someone who empowers women to take control of their fears.
+To embrace any changes that come with pregnancy and to take control of the process of giving birth-To help them to have a positive birth, no matter what the situation.

 The phrase that makes me twitch when I hear it out and about is "I have been told I am not allowed to do that, or I wasn't given a choice."
 I want to ask if they were told the pros and cons, the percentage chance of those risks, did they do their research and ask to see the studies?